ikehirzel/cxx-utils/README.md

 - **json.hpp**
 	- JSON parser and deserializer
 - **plugin.hpp**
-	- Provides API for loading dynamic libraries and their associated global JsonValue and functions.
+	- Provides API for loading dynamic libraries and their associated global Value and functions.
 - **logger.hpp**
 	- Logger with urgency levels and consistent layout to allow for use with stream manipulator such as grep or select-string
 - **path.hpp**